Last updated on October 21st, 2022

 How long does it take to install an outdoor tap?

-Cost of installing an outdoor tap
+Cost of fitting an outdoor tap

 Depending on your experience, you might opt for the DIY approach.
 To install your own outdoor tap, you will need to buy all of the pipework and fittings – not to mention the right type of drill if you don’t already have one.
 Altogether, you can expect to spend around £80 on DIY tap installation.